 The ebike Store - $70 daily for electric bike, which can be applied to the the purchase of an ebike.

 Everybody's Bike Rentals & Tours - $25+ daily for commuter, road, vintage, touring, kid's bikes or kid's trailer bikes and trailers.
-All prices include lights, lock, helmet and bike map.
-Rain gear and panniers extra
+All prices include lights, lock, helmet, bike map and rain gear.
+Panniers rental for extra fee.

 Pedal Bike Tours - $30+ daily for electric, city, road, tandem or kids bikes and trailers and trailer bikes.
 Helmets and locks included